Last updated February 2019

 - Setting up and managing your account and its interaction with each service area of our business

 - Collecting debts

 - Sharing personal data with industry participants such as metering agents

 - Sharing data within the Company Group where necessary to provide services

-- Receiving and actioning calls and emails in relation to your account
+- Receiving and actioning calls, letters and emails in relation to your account

 - Sending service messages in relation to your account